NevadaM/3EquationModelMaker/README.md

 This is still a work in progress, and currently I am working on implementing features to make it more of a learning/teaching aid.

 Planned Updates:
-* Impulse Response Functions - Alpha3
+* ~~Impulse Response Functions - Alpha3~~
 * More columns (e.g. nom rates, q, expectations?) - Alpha4
+* Make diagrams look better / more readable based on feedback - Alpha5
 * Closed Economy - Beta1
 * Aesthetics - Full Release